MRYingLEE/Algo_Cpp/README.md

   1. The syntax should be simple, compatible with C++ 11.

+  2. A non-recursive function is not needed to be modified.

-  2. The recursive function code is not needed to be modified greatly.
+  3. The recursive function code is not needed to be modified greatly.

-  3. The speed is the top priority.
+  4. The speed is the top priority.

-  4. Best practice usage demo is provided.
+  5. Best practice usage demo is provided.

 ## Logical